When you are 31 weeks pregnant, your baby is growing and growing and is now about the same length as from your elbow to your finger tip.

 According to my midwife, my iron has improved and I can feel it too; not quite as tired.
 The contractions are not quite as bad either.

-Now what's it like for you to be 31 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 31 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!